ForgeRock/tntp-pingone-verify/README.md

 ### Outputs
 ***
 Depending on the configurations selected, the following may be the output for this node:
-* Verified claims from PingOne Verify
+* Verified claims from PingOne Verify - PingOneVerifyClaims
-* Verification metadata from PingOne Verify
+* Verification metadata from PingOne Verify - PingOneVerifyMetadata
+* Access Token used to communicate with the PingOne Verify APIs - p1AccessToken
+* Transaction ID returned from PingOne Verify - p1VtxId

 ### Outcomes
 ***